 - Create the next month’s calendar.
 At the end of the month, create the next month’s calendar.
 The only difference between the first month’s calendar and the new month’s is: before creating the next month’s calendar, you go through the previous month’s tasks and carry over any uncompleted tasks and cross off any insignificant tasks.

 - Add new month to the Index page.
 After you create each month, make sure to add it and its page number to your Index page.

 Above is the basic formula for how to maintain your Bullet Journal day by day, month by month.
 But really, it’s like a DIY journal—you ultimately get to decide exactly what goes in and how you organize it.
 Keep track of your daily tasks, events, and appointments, but feel free to add your own personal touches to it, like keeping track of your meal plan or your exercise routine or drawing sketches if you’re the artsy type.

 Time management may not currently be one of your strong suits, but as you start Bullet Journaling, you’ll start becoming more effective at managing your time wisely and completing your daily tasks.

 The key to beginning this new path of better time and task management starts with the perfect journal.
-Buy a Rustico journal and start your new healthy obsession of Bullet Journaling today.
+Start your new healthy obsession of Bullet Journaling today.